 e.
 The AMT tunnel capabilities are expected to be sufficient for the purpose of collecting relevant information on the multicast streams delivered to End Users in AD-2.

-Supporting Functionality
+Functional Guidelines

 Supporting functions and related interfaces over the peering point that enable the multicast transport of the application are listed in this section.
 Critical information parameters that need to be exchanged in support of these functions are enumerated, along with guidelines as appropriate.
 Specific interface functions for consideration are as follows.